civicrm/civicrm-user-guide/docs/common-workflows/postal-mail-communications.md

 2. Export contacts and do a mail merge to an external tool (such as OpenOffice or Microsoft Word).
 Refer to the chapter on Exporting earlier in this section for detailed exporting instructions.
-3. Use CiviCRM's Print PDF Letters function to do the merge directly in CiviCRM (see below for details).
+3. Use CiviCRM's **Print/merge document** function to do the merge directly in CiviCRM (see below for details).

 Many nonprofit organisations in the USA need to sort recipients of a